sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

     !![Trust_configuration](4.1.1_Adminstrator_Access.png)

 2. Enter the user's e-mail address and click **Show Assignments**.
 In the confirmation dialog, click **Add User**.
+>**IMPORTANT**: The confirmation message appears only when an email address is not added to the account.

     !![Add User](4.1.2_Adduser.png)